darryncampbell/DataWedge-Cordova-Sample/README.md

 * `cordova create DataWedgeCordova com.zebra.datawedgecordova DataWedgeCordova`
 * `cordova platform add android`

-We will use a couple of 3rd party plugin to handle sending and receiving Intents to the DataWedge service.
-Any plugins capable of sending or receiving generic intents and interpreting the extra bundle into JSON will work:
+We will use a 3rd party plugin to handle sending and receiving Intents to the DataWedge service.
+Any plugin capable of sending or receiving generic intents and interpreting the extra bundle into JSON should work:

 * `cordova plugin add https://github.com/darryncampbell/plugin-intent-api-exerciser`